kristopherjohnson/cxxforth/cxxforth.cpp.md

     Definition* latestDefinition = nullptr;

+We have to define the static `executingWord` member declared in `Definition`.

+    const Definition* Definition::executingWord = nullptr;

-We need a flag to track whether we are in interpreting or compiling state (corresponding to Forth's `STATE` variable).
+We need a flag to track whether we are in interpreting or compiling state.
+This corresponds to Forth's `STATE` variable.

     Cell isCompiling = True;